esl/MongooseIM/doc/modules/mod_broadcast.md

   In a cluster, sum (or otherwise aggregate) the metrics across all MongooseIM nodes to obtain a cluster-wide total.

 Prometheus metrics have a `host_type` label associated with these metrics.
-Since Exometer doesn't support labels, the host types, or word `global`, are part of the metric names, depending on the [`instrumentation.exometer.all_metrics_are_global`](../configuration/instrumentation.md#instrumentationexometerall_metrics_are_global) option.
+Since Exometer doesn't support labels, the host types, or the word `global`, are part of the metric names, depending on the [`instrumentation.exometer.all_metrics_are_global`](../configuration/instrumentation.md#instrumentationexometerall_metrics_are_global) option.

 === "Prometheus"